-How do you begin your research for new niche sites?
+How do you begin your niche research for new blogs?
 What do you use as the determining factors of whether to tackle a niche or not?

 For most people, the first step is to open up a keyword tool and start looking up search terms.
 They’ll probably start with some bigger search volume keywords first, and check the competition for them.
 After looking at a few metrics, they’ll usually decide to move on to a more long-tailed keyword with fewer searches, but weaker competition.